Live (Saxon album)

 Live (also known as Live in Nottingham) is the first video album by the British heavy metal band Saxon.
 It was released in VHS and Laserdisc (PAL and NTSC in Japan) in 1983 by PolyGram Videos.
 The video has not been released on DVD so far.
-Even so, it is available in full on YouTube and bootleg format / pro-shot.
-The video still brings some video clips recorded for the release of Power and Glory disc, as the title track, Suzy Hold On and Nightmare.
+Even so, it is available in full on YouTube and bootleg format/pro-shot.
+The video still brings some video clips recorded for the release of the Power and Glory disc, as the title track, "Suzy Hold On" and "Nightmare".